 Like vehicle air filters, cabin air filters should also be changed regularly as part of your vehicle’s routine maintenance.
 Most manufacturers recommend scheduled intervals between 15,000 to as high as 45,000 miles.
 To simplify things, consider changing both of your car’s filters at the same time.
 The good news is that replacing the cabin air filter in your car is even easier and cheaper than changing the engine air filter.
 It’s something anyone can do in less than five minutes with few or no tools required.
 New cabin air filters are readily available on Amazon and at most typical automotive retailers.

 Modern vehicles are far more complex than their predecessors.
 That means most maintenance tasks require a professional — a mechanic with proper training, tools, and specialized hardware — to tackle.
 Thankfully, changing your car's air filters isn't one of those tasks.
-Armed with the easy-to-follow directions above and a little determination, you can easily swap out your vehicle's air filters on your own with little to no tools necessary.
+Armed with the easy-to-follow directions above, a little determination, and a new air filter, you can easily swap out your vehicle's air filters on your own with little to no tools necessary.

 - A well-prepared motorist’s guide: How to jump-start a car